 His Jewel is the Crossed Batons.
-The Marshal is the Lodge’s Conductor or Master of Ceremonies.
+The Director of Ceremonies is the Lodge’s Conductor.

-The Marshal’s duties and principle role is the organization of processions and ensuring the correct precedence and etiquette in formal proceedings.
+The Director of Ceremonies duties and principle role is the organization of processions and ensuring the correct precedence and etiquette in formal proceedings.
 It is his duty to formally conduct visitors into the lodge and introduce them to the members when the lodge is in session.

-The Marshal’s position is similar to that of a Supervisor.
+The Director of Ceremonies position is similar to that of a Supervisor.

 Tiler – Lodge Officer Duties:

 His Jewel is the Sword, by which he symbolically refuses entrance to anyone who is uninitiated in the Craft.
 The sword has no scabbard, as it is his symbolic duty to always have his sword drawn, ready for the defense of his post.